-Configure the console so that it will communicate with all of its servers over SSL or StartTLS.
+Configure the console to communicate with all of its servers over SSL or StartTLS.

-- 1. Open the metricsengconsole/WEB-INF/web.xml file in a text editor. - 2.
+- 1. Open the <server>console/WEB-INF/web.xml file in a text editor. - 2.
 Remove the comment tags (<!-- and -->) in the security section. - 3.
-Specify none, ssl, or starttls for the type of security used to communicate with the Metrics Engine.
+Specify none, ssl, or starttls for the type of security used to communicate with the server.